Close

 During the year, there were no transactions requiring disclosure or reporting in respect of matters relating to:

-(e) pendency of any proceeding under the Insolvency and Bankruptcy Code, 2016; and
+e) pendency of any proceedings under the Insolvency and Bankruptcy Code, 2016; and

-The Auditors' Report on the financial statements of the Company for the financial year ended 31st March 2022 is unmodified, i.e., it does not contain any qualification, reservation, or adverse remark.
+The Auditors' Report on the financial statements of the Company for the financial year ended 31st March 2023 is unmodified, i.e., it does not contain any qualifications, reservations, adverse remarks or disclaimers.
 The Auditor's Report is enclosed with the financial statements forming part of the Annual Report.

 Related Party Transactions with Promoter/Promoter Group holding 10% or more shares

-Tamilnadu Industrial Development Corporation Limited and Tata Sons Private Limited holds 10% or more shares in the Company.
-The details of transactions with promoter/promoter group holding 10% or more shares have been disclosed in the financial statements which is part of the Annual Report.
+Tamilnadu Industrial Development Corporation Limited and Tata Sons Private Limited hold 10% or more shares in the Company.
+The details of transactions with promoter/ promoter group holding 10% or more shares have been disclosed in the financial statements which is part of the Annual Report.

-The details of the transactions with related parties during Financial Year 2021-22 are provided in the accompanying financial statements.
+The details of the transactions with related parties during financial year 2022-23 are provided in the accompanying financial statements.
 There were no transactions during the year which would require to be reported in Form AOC-2.

 Acknowledgements

-Your Directors wish to place on record their appreciation for the commitment extended by the employees of the Company and its subsidiaries during the year, especially during the second and third wave of COVID-19 related disruptions.
+Your Directors wish to place on record their appreciation for the commitment extended by the employees of the Company and its subsidiaries during the year.
 Further, the Directors also wish to place on record the support which the Company has received from its promoters, shareholders, bankers, business associates, vendors and customers of the Company.

 On behalf of the Board of Directors,